 As a courtesy, they each resident receives one free lock out per quarter.
 After the first lock out, residents will be charged $20 for each additional lock out.
 When the Front Desk is closed, contact the RA on duty or the Department of Public Safety.

 If you lose your keycard, please speak with the Front Desk staff to receive a temporary keycard.
-Additionally, if you need a replacement Seattle University ID please visit Campus Card.
+Additionally, if you need a replacement Seattle U ID please visit Campus Card.

 If you find that you are having frequent lockouts or have lost more than one keycard, please speak to the Front Desk for helpful tips on how to keep track of your keycard.